Toggling, rowmotion, and homomesy on interval-closed sets: Abstract

 \section{Abstract}

 Interval-closed sets of a poset are a natural superset of order ideals.
 We initiate the study of interval-closed sets of finite posets from enumerative and dynamical perspectives.
-Following [Striker, 2018], we study the generalized toggle group of interval-closed sets.
-In particular, we define rowmotion on interval-closed sets as a product of these toggles.
-Our main general theorem is an intricate global characterization of rowmotion on interval-closed sets, which we show is equivalent to the toggling definition.
+In particular, we use the generalized toggle group to define rowmotion on interval-closed sets as a product of these toggles.
+Our main theorem is an intricate global characterization of rowmotion on interval-closed sets, which we show is equivalent to the toggling definition.
 We also study specific posets; we enumerate interval-closed sets of ordinal sums of antichains, completely describe their rowmotion orbits, and prove a homomesy result involving the signed cardinality statistic.
 Finally, we study interval-closed sets of product of chains posets, proving further results about enumeration and homomesy.